morganconnors/morganconnors.com/src/posts/1-IoTGoat.md

 # About IoTGoat

-Taken directly from IoTGoat's [github](https://github.com/OWASP/IoTGoat), "IoTGoat is a deliberately insecure firmware created to educate software developers and security professionals with testing commonly found vulnerabilities in IoT devices."
+Taken directly from OWASP's IoTGoat [github repository](https://github.com/OWASP/IoTGoat), "IoTGoat is a deliberately insecure firmware created to educate software developers and security professionals with testing commonly found vulnerabilities in IoT devices."

 For the purpose of the walkthrough, I assume you are on some linux machine but it's probably possible to follow along on Windows & MacOS.

 # Walkthrough & Steps
 ## Step 0: Download the Image

 I have downloaded the IoTGoat-raspberry-pi2.img file from the [v1.0 release](https://github.com/OWASP/IoTGoat/releases/tag/v1.0) found on their github.
-We will use this firmware image as the basis of the walkthrough for now.
+We will use this firmware image as the basis of the walkthrough moving forward.

 ## Step 1: Understanding the Image